-She knew she had everything she needed.
-With new energy she started the long journey back to the village of Ndlovu.
+She knew she had everything she needed.With new energy she started the long journey back to the village of Ndlovu.

 When she arrived home the villagers gathered around her to hear of her adventures.
 She told them the tales of what she had seen, heard, and eaten.
 Then she opened her bag to share the gifts given.
-The villagers rejoiced to receive these treasures.
-The generosity of others and the courage of Nkanyezi brought back colour, song and dance to the people.
+The people rejoiced to receive these treasures.

+Through the generosity of others and the courage of Nkanyezi, the villagers again found the colour, song and dance in their lives.
 And so the spirit of celebration was restored to the village of Ndlovu.